Hanapina/AnimeIndex/README.md

 ## Disclaimer
 You may use this however you want to but it would be great if you could credit me if you decide to fork this and use modify it.

-The whole project is zipped in a file and you can import it via netbeans if you feel like it.
+The whole project is zipped in a file called "AnimeIndex" and you can import it via netbeans if you feel like it.